Whitepaper: Project Beeclaw - Autonomous Agentic Control Systems for UAVs

 5. The "Claw": Agentic Intelligence Framework

-The "Claw" provides conscious reasoning via a specialized fork of OpenClaw.
-It transforms the drone from a chatbot to a physical agent through an Observation → Reasoning → Tool Selection → Execution loop.
+The "Claw" provides conscious reasoning via a specialized fork of OpenClaw, enabling a drone to transform from a chatbot to a physical agent.

 6. Communications: The Neural Link